-FDOH-Polk conducted the annual sanitary survey of the production wells, the treatment plants, and the distribution system on December 19, 2019.
+Due to the outbreak of COVID-19, the Polk County Health Department (PCHD) has not conducted sanitary surveys for calendar years 2020 and 2021.
+The last sanitary survey of the production wells, the treatment plants, and distribution system was conducted on December 19, 2019.
 The City received an email copy of the completed Sanitary Survey Report dated January 16, 2020.
 The report noted two known deficiencies as follows: